ax-va/Flask-Based-Web-Application-Farrell-2023/README.md

 The `secret_key` is defined within the `[default]` section.

-The Flask can also use `settings.toml`.
+The Flask setting can be written in `settings.toml`.
 Only the information under `[default]` and the given environment will be read from `settings.toml` at run time.

 In the settings, logging levels typically used are `DEBUG` (=10) for development and `INFO` (=20) for production.